HillaryDanan/abstraction-intelligence/papers/mind_body_neurochemistry.md

 These are conceptually dissociable: you can want intensely but be unwilling to work (high GLP-1 effect, low DA), or work hard for something you don’t intensely want (low GLP-1 effect, high DA).

 **Alternative**: GLP-1 effects are entirely DA-mediated.
 GLP-1 reduces DA signaling → reduced incentive salience → cross-domain effects.
-No separate “appetitive intensity” factor.
+No separate “appetitive intensity” factor—GLP-1 is just an upstream modulator of a single factor.

+**Empirical resolution**: The question is whether GLP-1 modulation produces effects that DA modulation doesn’t (or vice versa).
+If yes, they’re informationally distinct despite mechanistic interaction.
+If no, the simpler account wins.

 **Empirical test**: Do GLP-1 agonists produce dissociations from DA manipulations?